Last Update 07-04-07

 Clubs (POCI) National convention to show off and have fun.

-And to race at the Jim Wangers/Pontiac Enthusiast sponsored drag races.
+And to race at the Jim Wangers owned / Pontiac Enthusiast magazine sponsored drag races.

 stock weight (3600 lbs.) car with a 455.
 It runs 10.40's.
 Brian raced us.
 Killed us!